 This gingerbread muffin recipe is moist, spicy, and super delicious.
 It has a good amount of spice since I like a bit of a kick in my gingerbread.
 I use mashed bananas as the main sweetener (don’t worry – they don’t taste like banana muffins!), but also use a small amount of molasses to give them that deep molasses flavor that is necessary in gingerbread.
 Be prepared for your house to smell like the holidays when you bake these muffins!

 Using Sugar Substitutes

-I recently learned that my cholesterol is dangerously high.
-In lieu of going on medication, I decided to actively try and cut out a decent amount of sugar from my diet.
+I recently decided to actively try and cut out a decent amount of sugar from my diet.
 Of course, there will still be plenty of dark chocolate.
 I mean, I haven’t lost my mind.
 There will ALWAYS be dark chocolate in my life.
 What’s more, I have a huge sweet tooth.
-Therefore, dessert will always be a part of my life as well, but I needed to find some recipes that incorporate sugar substitutions.
-Turns out, there is a lot out there.
-For the most part, bananas and dates are the healthiest options when substituting sugar in a recipe.
-Although they still contain a decent amount of sugar– like fruit– they also contain fiber, which slows down the rate at which the body absorbs the sugars from the fruit.
-Therefore, I have been making A LOT of (healthier) desserts lately to try and figure out what works and what doesn’t work.
+Therefore, dessert will always be a part of my life as well, but I wanted to play around with recipes that incorporate refined sugar substitutions.

 Healthy Gingerbread Muffins